Site Search / Drupal Integration

 If you have only a single search app configured, you can safely ignore this section.

 Auto-suggest core: (Only displayed if the Search API Autocomplete module is installed on your site.)
 If you want to use SearchStax’s auto-suggest capabilities, enter the Solr core to use into this field.
-You can find this in your Studio account, under Apps Management » Search API » Suggest URL.
+You can find this in your Site Search account, under Apps Management » Search API » Suggest URL.
 The core is the second to last component – between /solr/ and /emsuggest.

 Do not track these roles: Choose which Drupal roles you wish to not track.
 In practice, Administrator, Author, and Editor should not be tracked.